Convert WPS to TXT

 Best tool to convert wps to txt

-Simply drag and drop your wps files onto the webpage, and you'll be able to convert them to txt or over 250 different file formats, all without having to register, provide an email address, or include a watermark.
+Just drag and drop your wps files onto the webpage, and you'll have the capability to convert them to txt or over 250 different file formats, all without the need to register, provide an email address, or include a watermark.

-As soon as you upload your wps files, we instantly delete them.
-Converted files are then deleted after 24 hours.
-Furthermore, we ensure that all file transfers are secure through advanced SSL encryption.
+Immediately upon uploading your wps files, we delete them without delay.
+Converted files are then removed after 24 hours.
+Additionally, we ensure that all file transfers are secure through advanced SSL encryption.

-You don't have to go through the hassle of installing any software.
-We handle all wps to txt conversions in the cloud, which means that none of your computer's resources will be used in the process.
+There's no need to go through the inconvenience of installing any software.
+We conveniently handle all wps to txt conversions in the cloud, which implies that none of your computer's resources will be consumed in the process.

 Microsoft Works Word Processor Document